The Human Factor Index

 Experience

-Dimension weights reflect which signals most reliably predict the outcomes that matter to leadership.
-Perception and Experience carry the highest composite weight because they bracket the revenue moment.
-Connection and Engagement are downstream effects of how well those two dimensions perform.
+Perception and Experience carry the highest combined weight because together they bracket the revenue moment.
+Connection and Engagement tend to deepen naturally when those two are working well.

 0 – 40